 - Importance of home exercise program for proper ‘co-ordination’/ motor control, strengthening, and mobility.

 If conservative treatment is insufficient in getting your shoulder pain better, your medical co-ordinator (GP, etc) can suggest these other shoulder pain treatment options :

 When?
 Usually after 3-6 months of unsuccessful conservative management

 Who?
 Beneficial for those patients with significant functional impairments; full thickness rotator cuff tear (as seen on MRI)

 Type?
 Subacromial decompression (with coracoacromial arch cut/loosening) / anterior acromioplasty (remove part of acromion)

-Thanks for reading this two part jam-packed (and loooong) blog!
-Hopefully you found it helpful.
-If you’re someone suffering with shoulder pain, please go see a registered physiotherapist to start the process of stopping this very treatable condition!
+Thanks for reading this two-part jam-packed (and loooong) blog!
+Hopefully, you found it helpful.
+If you’re someone suffering with shoulder pain, please go see our registered physiotherapists start the process of stopping this very treatable condition!

 Our therapists at Van Sports and Physiotherapy Clinic can assess and get you started on an individualized treatment plan to live life active!
 Call 604.661.8878.